top of page

 Search

-LinkedIn doesn’t have to be a headache; with the right strategies, it can become a powerful tool for generating leads and growing your business.
-In this blog post, we’ll explore how to make LinkedIn serve your needs while not feeling so overwhelming.
+LinkedIn doesn’t have to be a headache.
+With the right strategies, it can become a powerful tool for generating leads and growing your business.
+In this blog post, I'll provide five solid strategies to make the platform less overwhelming and worth your time.

-1) Stay focused on your goal for using LinkedIn
+1) Stay focused on your goal for using LinkedIn.

 You don’t need to engage with every post, respond to every notification, or focus on drastically increasing your follower count.
 Keeping lead generation as your top priority helps you stay strategic, directing your attention to only those actions that directly support your business.

-2) Add relevant connections for your current business
+2) Add relevant connections for your current business.

-I recommend growing your network and simultaneously making LinkedIn more interesting by connecting with people who could directly benefit from your services and potentially become clients.
-You should also add connections who influence or reach your ideal audience, like peers, industry leaders, and thought leaders.
+I recommend growing your networkand simultaneously making LinkedIn more interestingby connecting with people who could directly benefit from your services and potentially become clients.

-3) Tell the LinkedIn algorithm which content you like - and which content you never want to see again
+3) Tell the LinkedIn algorithm which content you like and which content you never want to see again.

 By refining your feed, you’ll start to see useful insights, relevant discussions, and industry news that help you engage meaningfully.
 And when your feed is less cluttered, LinkedIn becomes a more pleasant and fruitful place to be since the content is more relevant.

-By the way, if you find yourself getting spammed over and over by the same culprits, especially via the message feature of the platform, don't hesitate to block them.
+Pro tip: if you find yourself getting spammed over and over by the same culprits, especially via the message feature of the platform, don't hesitate to block them.
 Blocking them is your way of making LinkedIn a less cluttered place.
 That's your right on the platform, so you shouldn't feel bad about it!

-4) Prep your content in advance
+4) Prep your content in advance.

-Preparing your content in advance (also called “batching” content) makes LinkedIn so much easier to manage, especially because you’re busy.
-In my own business, for example, I prepare my content 3 months in advance so I don’t need to worry about it on a day to day basis.
 Batching your content frees you up to focus on other areas, and it helps you stay consistent with your messaging.
 Plus, when your content is ready to go, it’s easier to show up and engage without scrambling to think of what to say.
+By the way, you can still write on-the-fly posts when you have pre-scheduled content.

-The best place to start finding clients on LinkedIn is by optimizing your LinkedIn profile.
 Before diving into posting or messaging, refining your profile messaging ensures that anyone who lands on your profile instantly understands what you do, who you help, and why you’re the best fit for their needs.
-When your profile is set up for conversions, it works hard for you in the background, even when you’re not actively talking with leads.
+When your profile is set up to attract the right people, you'll naturally add relevant connections and write content that attracts them.

 In my service LinkedIn Profile Refresh, I review more than 30 sections of your profile to make sure it clearly communicates your expertise, showcases real results you’ve achieved, and guides potential clients toward the next step in working with you.

-You'll fill out a questionnaire, which I'll then take to provide word-for-word copy changes.
-Then, you'll watch my short tutorial videos (1-3 minutes each) and implement the changes to your profile.
 No more staring at your profile wondering what’s missing—I’ll take care of it so you can start seeing real results from the work you're already putting into posting and messaging LinkedIn.
 The process takes about 3 weeks from start to finish.

 We focus on two main skills - LinkedIn posting and direct messaging.
 These skills bring the right clients into your orbit so you can consistently grow your business without relying on time-consuming strategies like video and expensive strategies like ads.
+You won't have to focus on all of LinkedIn's featuresmy clients love that I share exactly what to focus on to get results.

 The program includes the following: